-AMENDMENT 1198K FOR THE INTRODUCED BILL
+AMENDMENT 13J FOR THE SENATE STATE AFFAIRS ENGROSSED BILL

-An Act to revise the process for nominating candidates for the offices of lieute nant -- ------

-- 2 governor, and attorney general, and secretary of state. - 3 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 4 Section 1.
-That a NEW SECTION be added to chapter 12-5:
+- An Act to revise the process for nominating candidates for the offices of lieutenant governor, attorney general, and secretary of state. - 3 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 4 Section 1.
+That chapter 12-5 be amended with a NEW SECTION:

-A political party's candidate for the office of Governor shall nominate a candidate for lieutenant governor and shall certify the nomination to the secretary of state no later than five p.m. central time on the second Tuesday in August in the year of the election.
-The party's candidate for Governor and the candidate's nominee for lieutenant governor shall sign the certification.
-The State Board of Elections shall promulgate rules, pursuant to chapter 1-26, to prescribe the form for the certification of a candidate for lieutenant governor.
+A candidate for Governor shall nominate a candidate for lieutenant governor and shall certify the nomination to the secretary of state no later than five p.m. central time on the second Tuesday in August in the year of the election.
+The candidate for Governor and the candidate's nominee for lieutenant governor shall sign the certification.

-Section 2.
-That a NEW SECTION be added to chapter 12-5:

 A candidate for lieutenant governor may withdraw the nomination by filing a request under oath with the secretary of state.
-The certified request must be submitted to the secretary of state no later than five p.m. central time on the first Tuesday in August in the year of the election.

-If a candidate for lieutenant governor withdraws, is deceased, or is disqualified to serve as a statewide officer, the party's candidate for Governor must nominate a replacement and certify the nomination to the secretary of state no later than five p.m. central time on the second Tuesday in August in the year of the election.
-The party's candidate for Governor and the candidate's nominee for lieutenant governor shall sign the certification.
+If a candidate for lieutenant governor withdraws, the candidate for Governor must nominate a replacement and certify the nomination to the secretary of state pursuant to this section.
 The secretary of state may not place the name of the candidate for Governor on the general election ballot until a candidate for lieutenant governor has been certified.

-The State Board of Elections shall promulgate rules, pursuant to chapter 1-26, prescribing the form for the withdrawal of a candidate for lieutenant governor.
+The State Board of Elections shall promulgate rules, pursuant to chapter 1-26, prescribing the forms for the certification and withdrawal of a candidate for lieutenant governor.